-to the terms of the RCMPSA, spouses/significant other are the eive survivor benefits.
-To this effect, a person who presents $\gamma$ as a spouse/significant other according to the definition under the Act.
+SPOUSE/SIGNIFICANT OTHER: According to the terms of the RCMPSA, spouses/significant other are the first in-line in the estate to be eligible to receive survivor benefits.
+To this effect, a person who presents him/herself as a spouse/significant must qualify as a spouse/significant other according to the definition under the Act.
 The spouse/significant other is:

-- "The person to whom you were legally married at the time of your death; or - The person with whom you have lived in a conjugal relationship, if it can be established that the relationship was: - 1. in existence for a period of at least one year immediately preceding your death; and - 2.
+- The person to whom you were legally married at the time of your death; or - The person with whom you have lived in a conjugal relationship, if it can be established that the relationship was: - 1. in existence for a period of at least one year immediately preceding your death; and - 2.
 Started before you reached age 60 or before you ceased to be a contributor under the plan and continued up to the time of your death.